 So I made a quick Java script to scrape all entries in the website and identify the most popular flags.
 This is measured in number of times each design was independently suggested.
 Ten was the minimum number to get on this list.

 Keep in mind that popularity does not equal quality, nor is it a final indicator of public preferences.
 It is affected by many factors like age, status and prior exposure of the design.
+Obviously, this list is biased towards well-known older designs rather than newer designs even if they’re great.
 This list is simply for interest of the data itself.

 Flags are listed in ascending order of popularity.
 Each one lists the three main points of the respondents.

 Silver Fern Flag – Kyle Lockwood’s ‘New Zealand Colours’.
 Designed by: Kyle Lockwood.

 - Black and white are national colours.
 Silver fern is national symbol.
 These are already recognised worldwide and have historical significance.

 - Māori represented by black (I think this is a reference to the Tino Rangatiratanga flag which includes black?)